CtrlK

 instruction-guardian

-Use before editing CLAUDE.md, AGENTS.md, MEMORY.md, memory topic files, or any file under `.claude/rules/` — at any path depth, including nested subdirectory instances.
+Routing gate for instruction-file edits that decides where new content belongs and pushes back on bloat.
+Use before ANY edit, of any size, even mid multi-file sweeps, to CLAUDE.md, AGENTS.md, MEMORY.md, memory topic files, or any file under `.claude/rules/`, at any path depth including nested instances.
 Also when the user says "add this to CLAUDE.md", "remember this", "note this in the rules", or similar.
-Triggers on any change regardless of size and must not be skipped during multi-file edit sessions.
+For bulk restructuring of an oversized file, use instruction-cleanup instead.

 Quality